What We Choose To Remember

 What We Choose to Remember features a cast of more than 30 characters, whose families arrived in successive waves of immigration.
 The oldest families arrived during the period of ‘two solitudes’ when Montreal’s population was more than 50% English.
 They share firsthand accounts decades of political upheaval.
 The most recent immigrants arrived believing linguistic conflicts were ancient history.

 Twenty hours of interviews were originally filmed for a 6-part documentary series that aired on MAtv in 2021 under the title Waves of Change.
-A French sub-titled version will be broadcast on MAtv this summer and the material will also be adapted into a one-hour documentary special for CBC Television, scheduled to broadcast September 2022.
+A French sub-titled version was broadcast on MAtv in 2022, and the material was adapted into a one-hour documentary special for CBC Television and broadcast in September 2022.
 The CBC special is titled Waves of Change: Reimagining Quebec.

 Reviews